NannyML/nannyml/docs/tutorials/performance_estimation/binary_performance_estimation/confusion_matrix_estimation/iw.rst

 ====================

 Let's see how to use NannyML to estimate the :term:`confusion matrix<Confusion Matrix>` for binary classification models in the absence of target data.
-To find out how :class:`~nannyml.performance_estimation.importance_weighting.iw.IW` estimator estimates performance, read the :ref:`explanation of Importance Weighting<how-it-works-iw>`.
+To find out how the :class:`~nannyml.performance_estimation.importance_weighting.iw.IW` estimator estimates performance, read the :ref:`explanation of Importance Weighting<how-it-works-iw>`.